pavanmadrid88/advice-api-test-automation/readme.md

 pytest
 ```

+## Notes

+- The framework follows a modular design, separating test logic, utilities, data, and configuration for better maintainability.
+- Base URLs, endpoints, and environment-specific values are centralized in the **data/constants.p**y file for consistency.
+- A custom **APIClient** wrapper around requests simplifies REST calls, manages sessions, and enforces standardized timeout / base URL handling across all tests.
+- Response schema validation is implemented using **Pydantic** models to ensure API responses conform to expected data structures and types.
-The framework uses a pytest.ini file to maintain common test configurations such as default options, test paths, and custom markers.
+- The framework uses a **pytest.ini** file to maintain common test configurations such as default options, test paths, and custom markers.

-Parallel execution: enabled via the pytest-xdist plugin using the -n option.
+- **Parallel execution** is enabled via the **pytest-xdist** plugin using the **-n** option.
+- **Logs** are written and stored under **logs** directory.

-HTML reporting: handled by the pytest-html plugin, with reports stored in the /reports folder.
+- **HTML reporting**: handled by the **pytest-html** plugin, with reports stored in the **/reports** folder.
-Parallel test execution is enabled with the pytest-xdist plugin.

-Logs are written to:
-- `logs/test_log.log`
-- Console output (live view)

-HTML Report would be generated under reports directory with the help of pytest-html plugin..

 ---